 If you’ve never received a “You’ve Been Booed” paper and treats or looking to start a new tradition among your neighbors or friends, let me fill you in.

 The first part of the post will go over booing someone and then we’ll talk about boozing your friends so the adults can have some fun too!

 The basis of a neighborhood boo is to spread treats and cheer to others in secret.
 It is an easy and fun custom that the whole family can get involved with.

 Usually, one neighbor starts the Booing at the beginning of October.
 If you don’t have this fun tradition in your neighborhood yet, you should start it!

 It takes quite a few weeks for the boos to spread throughout the neighborhood and this is how it works.
 One person puts together two Boo baskets filled with treats, simple decor, favors, etc and puts a boo sheet into each of them.

 The boo sheets are two free boo printables (download button below).
-The first sheet states “You’ve Been Booed” and outlines the directions of how to proceed.
+The first sheet states “You’ve Been Booed” or “You’ve Been Boozed” and outlines the directions of how to proceed.

 It just shows other neighbors that you’ve already been booed (AKA has gotten a secret treat), so they will know to skip your house and give it to someone who does not have a boo sign in the window.

 The really fun part of this tradition is the secrecy and trying to guess who booed you.
 My kids loved guessing who they thought it was and sometimes they did figure it out.